nitred/no_imagination/README.md

 This library is released under the MIT License (see LICENSE.txt) and also uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.txt).

-Some libaries don't have any associated licences, these libraries can be found under the `Acknowledgements` section.
+Some third party libaries that are used don't have any explicit licences as far as I know, these libraries can be found under the `Acknowledgements` section.

 # Notes & Resources